Labor of Love

 The Maternity Center offers their own C-section recovery room for new mothers and their babies, offering a quicker bonding experience for the new family.

-After mom delivers, private postpartum rooms offer her partner the opportunity to spend the night and join the family's special bonding experience.
+After mom delivers, private postpartum rooms offer her support person the opportunity to spend the night and join the family's special bonding experience.
 These rooms are private and cheery and also offer their own bathrooms.

 Oswego Hospital encourages its expecting moms to consider developing a birth plan, which can help you and your birth team outline your goals and wishes.
 It is a helpful document that allows everyone to have an understanding of your expectations.

 You may be surprised by some of the decisions that need to be made during labor, and a birth plan can help you to make them in advance.
 Creating a birth plan provides an opportunity to explore all the available options and begin to communicate with your birth team.

 How to write it?
 You can outline the main points using bullets if that's your style.
 Or you can write out a longer plan and cover each detail.
 You can download Oswego Hospital's sample birth plan here.